Socks or no socks? That’s the most debatable question when it comes to roller skating.

 Synthetic socks might seem to be attractive on the whole due to their flexibility, tight grip, and stretchiness.
 These socks retain their shape after washing and are quite resilient in material too.
 But here’s the kicker: synthetic material does not make a good choice for sporting events because of certain reasons.

 Being a great insulator, it retains heat due to poor ventilation.
 It causes feet to sweat even more, which is why it’s a bad choice, especially in the sweltering summers.
 It isn’t breathable and retains moisture, thus populating bacteria.
 This is one of the prime reasons contributing to smelly and sweaty feet with synthetic socks.

 Coolmax Fiber Socks

-The simple truth is that no fabric can compete with Coolmax fiber socks when it comes to roller skating.
+The simple truth is that no fabric can compete with Coolmax fiber socks when it comes to roller skating and athletic wear.
 They have emerged as the optimal preference for proper foot hygiene by eradicating the occurrence of sweats, blisters, and infections.

 Thus, it’s safe to say that it acts as an antimicrobial to keep your skin free from bacteria and mildew.
 It is best for everyday use owing to its washable, dryable, and shrink-resistant properties.
 The Coolmax fiber socks provide excellent grip and flexibility for a firm and stable balance during extreme activities.